ryleelyman/Site/_posts/2022-04-02-The-star-graph.md

-To prove that (the reduced spine of) Outer Space for a virtually free group is contractible, [Krstić and Vogtmann][equivariant outer space] define what is essentially a combinatorial analogue of a non-singular Morse function on Outer Space and show that for well-chosen function, the set of minimal vertices of the complex is actually the star of a single reduced marked graph of groups, which is contractible.
+To prove that (the reduced spine of) Outer Space for a virtually free group is contractible, [Krstić and Vogtmann][equivariant outer space] define what is essentially a combinatorial analogue of a non-singular Morse function on Outer Space and show that for a well-chosen function, the set of minimal vertices of the complex is actually the star of a single reduced marked graph of groups, which is contractible.
 A key tool to that end is the *star graph,*